-The Baltimore County Planning Board, in conjunction with County agencies, welcomes citizens to participate in the annual review of the Capital Improvement Program for fiscal years 2016 through 2021.
+The Baltimore County Planning Board, in conjunction with County agencies, welcomes citizens to participate in the annual review of the Capital Improvement Program (CIP) for fiscal years 2017 through 2022.
 The meeting allows citizen comments to be considered as County agencies formulate their requests.
 The agency requests will be submitted to the Planning Board in January for review and approval.

 Written comments may be submitted to the Planning Board.
-Contact Kathy Schlabach by email at firstname.lastname@example.org or by phone at 410-887-3521 for additional information.
+Contact Kathy Schlabach by emailing email@example.com or calling 410-887-3521 for additional information.

-The Department of Planning manages the role of the Planning Board in the development of the County’s Capital Improvement Program (CIP).
+The Department of Planning manages the role of the Planning Board in the development of the County’s CIP.
 It is a six-year plan for the construction and maintenance of the County’s water, sewer and storm drain improvements, roads, bridges, refuse disposal facilities, government buildings, parks, schools, land preservation, community improvements and watershed restoration.
 The CIP is a major means tool for implementing the goals and priorities of Baltimore County’s Master Plan.

 The CIP is reviewed annually.
 The Planning Board’s involvement begins in October with the scheduling of a citizen input meeting, and concludes the following March when the board forwards its recommendations to the Office of Budget and Finance.